softnoesis/ShakeBug/README.md

 ## Usage

 Build & run your app.
 Once your app is running, shake your device (\^⌘Z in the simulator) to report a bug!
-Bug/Crash reports are sent directly to login panel of Shakebug.com and also notify on your registered email id.
+Bug/Crash reports are sent directly to login panel of Shakebug.com and also notify on your registered email address.

 ## Contact